Writing Tests

 Tester\Environment::setupFunctions();

-Using this function, we can nicely divide the test file into named units.
-When executed, labels will be displayed one after the other.
+Using this function, we can nicely structure the test file into named units.
+When executed, the labels will be printed sequentially.

 <?php